GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes we do get taken by surprise.
-For example, when the Internet came along, we had it as a fifth or sixth priority.
+> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
 >
-> ~ *Bill Gates*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts